amitdey1987/cooking/theory/indian/README.md

 4. Golden Brown - Must babysit can burn.
 Suitable for roghan josh, bhuna.
 5. Caramelization - Low and slow.
 Slighlty sweet.
 Put on bread or in gujrati dishes.

+# Garlic
+1. Mechanical Damage - Mince > Chopped > Whole
+2. Can get burned quickly.
+Cook on medium heat.
+Or cook after onion, so it can stay safe in onion water.
+3. Caramelized garlic can be made in oven.
+Wrap entire bulb of garlic in foil paper.
+Can be added to chutney.